-We are a community nursing-based service which is nurse led and provides care in the Bassetlaw localities.
+We are a community based service which is nurse led and provides care in the Bassetlaw area.
 We provide nursing assessments and care for patients with a physical healthcare need, are housebound or temporarily housebound and over 18 years of age.
-We visit patients at home or in Residential Care who are unable to leave their property on their own or with minimal support.
+We visit patients at home or in residential care who are unable to leave their property on their own or with minimal support.

 Our community teams usually comprise of a range of difference staff including:

 Our teams work closely with hospitals, GPs, Adult Social Care, care home matrons, and other healthcare professionals / services involved in a patient care.
 We also work closely with

 to provide care to meet a wide range of health care needs.

 The service supports and encourages people with disabilities and long-term conditions to cope and recover their health problems to try and achieve the best possible quality of independent life.

 Our staff require a safe entry into your property and expect to work in a smoke free area, safe, and free from verbal abuse.